Modura

 The style was achieved from photos of urban scenes and trendy young professionals.
 I was inspired by the blueish grey of skyscrapers and the orange in the brick buildings.
 BLUE conveys confidence and success, while ORANGE signifies friendliness and affordability.
 Also, BLUE and ORANGE are complementary colors.

-I connected my high-fidelity designs into a clickable prototype, allowing me to test the app on the first group of users.
+I connected my high-fidelity designs into a clickable prototype, focusing on user needs like quick access to subcategories and seamless cart-saving, allowing me to test the app on the first group of users.

-Click the iPhone image below to view the prototype
+Click the mockup below to view the prototype

 I validated my prototype with three users.
 Each user was given a subset of the prototype dedicated to the category, product, and product detail views.
 My goal was for the users to understand that there are more products within categories and that each product has a dedicated page.